expo/expo/docs/pages/guides/authentication.md

 - Scopes must be an empty array.
 - PKCE must be disabled (`usePKCE: false`) otherwise you'll get an error about `code_challenge` being included in the query string.
 - Implicit auth is supported.
+- When `responseType: ResponseType.Code` is used (default behavior) the `redirectUri` must be `https`.
+This means that code exchange auth cannot be done on native without `useProxy` enabled.

 ```ts
 // Endpoint